FEntwumS/NetlistReaderBackend/README.md

 recommended for running the server.
 The CPU does not need to have a lot of cores, it should just be fast.

 Depending on the size of the netlists that are to be layouted, the backend can use quite a lot of system memory to store all the necessary information.
-Therefore, it is important to provide an appropriate amount of RAM to the server.
-The software itself is currently configured to use up to 1.000 GB of system memory, but this limit can be raised to 4 TB if desired.
+Therefore, it is important to provide an appropriate amount of RAM to the server using the java -Xmx option.

 ## Log generation